aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_02_Convergence_and_numba.md

 print_identity_and_more = decorator(print_identity)
 ```

-Obviously, `print_identity_and_more` is a function that accepts the same parameters as `print_identity` and prints certain string before and after it executes.
+`print_identity_and_more` is a function that accepts the same parameters as `print_identity` and prints certain string before and after it executes.

 ```{code-cell} ipython3
 print_identity_and_more('Marichka', 42)